 2. Do Dutch baby names have any specific naming conventions or traditions?

-No, there are no specific naming conventions or traditions associated with Dutch baby names; however, Dutch people commonly choose baby names that have religious or historical significance and may also reflect their faith and culture.
+No, there are no specific naming conventions or traditions associated with Dutch baby names; however, Dutch people commonly choose baby names that have religious or historical significance and reflect their faith, usually Christianity.
+Dutch people often name their children after family members, usually the grandparents.
+In addition, some may have a roepnaam or “calling” name that people can use to address them instead of their official name.

 3. What factors do Dutch parents consider when choosing a baby name?